 - Cosmos SQL Database can contain many containers; each container can be managed and monitored separately by associating it with Serverless360.
 The stored procedure present in the container will be listed; by selecting the required procedure and providing the appropriate input, the users can execute the stored procedures.

-- When a Cosmos SQL Database/ Containers are associated with a Serverless360’s Composite Application, it is possible to monitor it based on various metrics using the Data monitor in Serverless360.
+- When a Cosmos SQL Database/ Containers are associated with a Serverless360’s Business Application, it is possible to monitor it based on various metrics using the Aggregation period in Serverless360.

-- Serverless360 can take care of your Azure Redis Cache with the help of Data Monitor, and you can also have the analytics of the resource with the use of the dashboard.
+- Serverless360 can take care of your Azure Redis Cache with the help of aggregation period, and you can also have the analytics of the resource with the use of the dashboard.

 In this article, we had a ride through the Azure Database Services, the monitoring part of it and the new arrival to the Azure Database Monitoring landscape.
 Also, we got to know how Serverless360 compliments the Azure Database Services with its management and monitoring capabilities.